May 23 (Eastern Orthodox liturgics): Icon gallery

 Icon of the Myrrhbearing Women (The Three Marys, including Mary of Clopas) at the Tomb of Christ (Kizhi, Russia, 18th century).

+St. Michael the Confessor, Bishop of Synnada.

 Tomb of Sts.
 Donatian and Rogatian in the Basilica of Sts.
 Donatian and Rogatian.
 The tomb is empty, as the relics were transferred to Ostia in the 12th century.

-Bell tower of the Abbey of St Mercurialis of Forlì, Forlì.

 Saint Patricius (Patrice), Bishop of Bayeux.

 St. Demetrius I of Georgia, known as Damian after tonsure.